ironmanisfuckingcool/Roblox-Username-Checker/README.md

 ### Info:
 It checks all usernames, but in random order due to some threads being too fast/slow.
+Took me about 5 minutes to check all 3 character combinations (17K+).

 ### Features:
 - [x] Proxyless